20th Annual Permanency Conference: A Legacy of Permanency: 20 Years of Planting Roots and Stability

 This year, APAC is honored to celebrate the 20th anniversary of our Permanency Conference with a keynote that embraces both our legacy and our plans for the future.
 Jamole Callahan’s lived-experience as a foster alum, nationally recognized standing as an advocate for youth, and unwavering commitment to equity-centered systems change makes him a strong voice to anchor this conference during a milestone year.
 Jamole’s keynote, Rooted in Belonging, invites us to dig deep and reimagine permanency as a lifelong promise grounded in relationships, culture, and collective responsibility.

 Beyond the training, we prioritize self-care and renewal, ensuring participants feel appreciated and re-energized as they return to their vital roles.
 The relaxed setting offers opportunities for personal reflection and connection, making this an event that both educates and inspires.
+Additionally, Life Touch Massage is back by popular demand, and will be onsite Wednesday & Thursday evening to provide complimentary massages for those who sign up.

 Attendees can earn 13 total contact hours for social workers and counselors.
-This year, 3 hours of Ethics; 3 hours of DSM and 1.5 hours of Supervision are offered!
+This year, 3 hours of Ethics; 3 hours of DSM and 3 hours of Supervision are offered!
 Most workshops will also qualify for clinical hours.

 This year SDHR has approved double occupancy for hotel lodging.
 If 2 or more from the same county attend, they must share room accommodations.
 This year's conference will be held at the Embassy Suites by Hilton Birmingham-Hoover.